MCP — Using Picasi in the AI Assistant

 |---|---|---|

-| Read-only | Read updates, view sources and reports, query team context | Create, edit, or delete sources or channels |
+| Read-only | Read updates, retrieve sources and reports, query team context | Create, edit, or delete sources or channels |

 | Read & Write (Default) | Everything from Read-only plus manage sources, channels, and inbox | Manage team settings and AI settings |

-| Admin | All MCP operations including team settings | Manage billing |
+| Admin | All MCP operations, including team settings | Manage billing |

 Security and Control